 - Upholding health and safety compliance from vendors, exhibitors, attendees, and staff

 Event safety and security is certainly an expansive topic.
-That’s why it’s important to focus on achieving small steps along the way that complete the greater picture:
+Try to focus on achieving small steps along the way that complete the greater picture.
+Find more insight from Meeting Professionals International on why “going back to basics” is the best strategy when it comes to risk management for meetings and events:

-What are the best practices to ensure safety and security at your event?
-While there are countless strategies you can use to get ahead of the game, we narrowed down five important tactics we believe every planner can use and benefit from when looking to host safer, more secure events:
+What are the best practices to ensure safety and security at events?
+While there are countless strategies to get ahead of the game, we narrowed down five important tactics we believe every event planner can use and benefit from when looking to host safer, more secure events:

 1. Conduct an event risk assessment.

-Some risks you’ll face may be of higher priority and importance than others.
+Some event risks have a higher priority and importance than others.
 We suggest using the event risk matrix to determine the priority level of each risk according to “impact” and “probability:”

 - Impact: How seriously could the risk affect your attendees, venue, and assets?